List of Lorien Legacies characters: Samuel Goode

 In the Lost Files: The Search for Sam, Samuel is held in a cage at a secret government base in New Mexico.
 His father and a rogue Mogadorian, Adamus, find him and set him free.
 Samuel and Malcolm evade the oncoming Mogadorians with the help of Adamus.
 This happens during the battle against Setrákus Ra, in The Rise of Nine.

 In The Fall of Five, Samuel intermittently narrates the novel that explains his capture.
 The book revisits his escape with Adamus and his father.
 Samuel and his father catch up on lost time, leave a message for his mother, and reunite with the Garde in Chicago.
 Samuel asks Six about having a relationship, and she replies that it isn't the right time, leaving him heartbroken.
 When the Garde leaves to get Five's chest in the Everglades, Samuel stays behind with his father and Sarah.
 At the end of the novel, Samuel receives a call from Adamus (actually where Lost Files: The Forgotten Ones ends), who warns him of the coming Mogadorian attack.
 Samuel, Malcolm, and Sarah hold off the Mogs and later escape.

 In The Revenge of Seven, Samuel is in an abandoned warehouse with Four, Adamus, Malcolm, Bernie Kosar, Dust, Sarah, and the Chimæra rescued from Plum Island.
 He follows Four into the Ashwood Estates battle and later into New York City to expose Setrakus Ra.
 When a Piken almost kills Four, Samuel saves him with his newly developed Telekinesis, granted by the planet Lorien.
-Samuel is surprised, saying, "Did I just do that?".
+Samuel is surprised, saying, "did I just do that?".

+In United as One, Samuel develops the ability to control electronic devices, using it to take control of a Mogadorian ship.
+On Four's command, Samuel uses his hijacked ship to destroy the main Mog base.
+A year later, he is shown to be in a romantic relationship with Six when Four checks up on them.